richardhoff88/richardhoff88.github.io/_pages/research.md

               [<a href="/wsrl/">code</a>]
               <br>
               <p>
-              Can we finetune policies and values from offline RL <b>*without retaining the offline data*</b>?
-Current methods require keeping the offline data
               Robotic assembly tasks require precise object-pose estimation, but object symmetry makes direct rotation prediction ambiguous.
 Could using a <b>*neural population code*</b> for object rotation enable faster and more accurate pose estimation, achieving a higher accuracy on the T-LESS dataset in less time compared to direct pose mapping?<br>
               </p>
             </td>